Masonmanshark4/Shopping-on-the-Dock/README.md

 1. Clone the repo:
    git clone https://github.com/rmessett15/E-Commerce-Back-End.git

 2. Open in VS Code.
-If you do not have VS code you must install it.
+Or any other code editing software you use.

 3. Using the terminal, install node.js v16.
 If you have homebrew, the command should look like the following (brew install node@16), however this may vary and the documentation should be consulted.

 4. Once node.js v16 is installed, in the terminal, utilize the command npm init -y to initialize and create a package.json where project files will be stored.

-5. Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install dependencies directly from the command line).
+5. Next, use the terminal to run the command npm i to install the dependencies associated with this application.

-   Commands to install each dependency:

-   - Command for sequelize will be npm i sequelize
-   - Command for mysql2 will be npm i mysql2
-   - Command for express will be npm i express@4.17.1
-   - Command for dotenv will be npm i dotenv
-   - Command for nodemon will be npm i nodemon

-6. Next, you will need to make sure you have an added .env file within the root directory of your repository, within which you will pass your environmental variables specifying the database name, your MySQL username, and your MySQL password.
+6. Next, make sure you have an added .env file within the root directory of your repository, which you will pass your environmental variables specifying the database name, your MySQL username, and your MySQL password.
 This will need to be completed before running the application, and will allow the connection.js file to utilize your environmental variables keeping your sensitive information protected.

 7. If you do not have a MySQL account, you will need to create one (see https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/).

-8. Once all dependencies are installed, you will need to create the database.
-To do this you will need to navigate to the directory db directory containing the schema.sql file.
-Once there, you will need to open up a MySQL shell using the command mysql -u root -p, where you will then be prompted to enter you password.
+8. Once all dependencies are installed, you will need to create the database. you will need to open up a MySQL shell using the command mysql -u root -p, where you will then be prompted to enter you password.
 Once your password is entered you will be in the MySQL shell.

-9. Once in the MySQL shell you will then run the command source schema.sql.
+Once in the MySQL shell you will then run the command source schema.sql.
 This will create the database.

-10. Once the database has been created, you will then need to seed the database (this will also create the model structure for the tables within the database).
+9. Once the database has been created, you will then need to seed the database.
 To do this, navigate to the root directory and run the command npm run seed.
 This needs to be done from the root directory because the .env file lives within the root.

-11. Once the database has been seeded, you will then be able to run the command npm start from the root directory to spin up the server.

-12. From there, you can utilize applications such as Insomnia to test the functionality of the routes within the program.
+10. Once the database has been seeded, you will then be able to run the command npm start from the root directory to spin up the server.
+From there, you can utilize applications such as Insomnia to test the functionality of the routes within the program.

 ## Credits